 To start storing customer data in the new region, follow the steps below:

 - Create a new Nylas Organization using the appropriate dashboard URL for your region from the table above.

 - Configure your Nylas applications in that organization.

 - Configure your application code to query the API endpoints associated with the regional data center for accounts in that region.

 All of these steps are the same as those outlined in our Getting Started guide for any Nylas setup, but there are two key differences:

-- Make sure to use the appropriate Dashboard depending on the user's region.
-For example, you will not be able to view users stored in the United States from within the Nylas Canada Dashboard, or view users stored in the EU from the United States.
+- Make sure to use the appropriate dashboard depending on the user's region.
+For example, you won't be able to view users stored in the United States from within the Nylas Canada Dashboard.

 - Query the appropriate Nylas API depending on the user's region.
-You won't be able to query
+For example, you won't be able to query

-Any existing accounts and configurations for your organization at https://dashboard.nylas.com, for example, won't exist in the new region.
-Each region-specific Dashboard and API is running in a completely isolated environment.
-This means billing estimates in the dashboard will be region-specific as well.
+Any existing accounts and configurations for your organization at https://dashboard.nylas.com won't exist in a new region you set up.
+Every region-specific Dashboard and API runs in a completely isolated environment.
+This also means that any billing estimates in the dashboard will be region-specific.